docutils/docutils/sandbox/latex-variants/README.txt

 ----------------------

-Alan suggested a bibliography directive so that BibTex references are not automatically placed at the end (and bibtex for html via ... can be supported)
+Alan suggested a bibliography directive so that BibTex references are not automatically placed at the end (and bibtex for HTML via ... can be supported)

 This would imply supression of the "Bibliography" or "References" header added by LaTeX which is possible with: